-Athletes wishing to participate in internationally FIS masters events, in or out of the USA, must complete the FIS Athlete Declaration (hard copy or online as part of the membership process) and be a Master's member of both FIS and US Ski & Snowboard in good standing.
-Contact the US Ski & Snowboard masters manager for more information on how to register for FIS if you did not get your FIS Masters License when renewing your US Ski & Snowboard membership.
-FIS member numbers are awarded for life, but must be renewed annually.
+Athletes wishing to participate in internationally FIS masters events, in or out of the USA, must complete the FIS Athlete Declaration and be a Master's member of both FIS and US Ski & Snowboard in good standing.
+Purchase a FIS license and sign the declaration online when you purchase your U.S. Ski & Snowboard membership for the season.
+If you have already purchased/renewed your U.S. Ski & Snowboard membership and need to add a FIS license, go to bit.ly/fislicense2021.
+FIS member numbers are awarded for life but must be renewed annually.